 A couple things to note—the only deviation from the original recipe that I made was by swapping in coconut sugar for the brown sugar.
 It worked wonderfully, so use what you have on hand.
 If you are hesitant about buying teff flour, do know that one bag can last you quite some time (enough for several batches of cookies!).
 You can find it, as well as the tapioca flour called for in the recipe, at most grocery or health stores or online.

-- ¼ cup plus 2 tablespoons 80 g packed coconut sugar (or organic light brown sugar)
+- ¼ cup + 2 tablespoons packed coconut sugar 80 g (or organic light brown sugar)

 - ½ teaspoon vanilla